 The exact cause of this syndrome is not known, but some sources suggest over-consumption of milk to be a contributing factor.
 Kids are born healthy, but suddenly become very weak 3-10 days after birth.
 Kids will not be able to suckle because they cannot use their tongue properly, but they can swallow.
 They will exhibit flaccid paralysis (loss of muscle tone resulting in affected individuals being limp or “floppy”, hence the name “floppy kid syndrome”).
 This syndrome does not cause other symptoms such as diarrhea, dehydration, respiratory illness, or fever.
 Blood work will reveal metabolic acidosis (low blood pH).
 Immediate correction of blood pH and supportive care is imperative.
 While there have been some reports of spontaneous recovery without intervention, this syndrome can have mortality rates as high as 50% without treatment.
 Be sure to contact your veterinarian immediately if a goat kid is showing signs of floppy kid syndrome- they can also rule out other conditions that are often mistaken for floppy kid syndrome, such as white muscle disease or enterotoxemia, and make treatment recommendations.
 Depending on the severity of the syndrome, your veterinarian may recommend giving the kid sodium bicarbonate orally, but in more severe cases, IV fluids will be necessary.
 They can also make feeding recommendations while the kid recovers and may prescribe an antibiotic to prevent secondary infections.

 Once they are weaned and on solid foods, goat kids should be strong and nimble enough to spend time among other grazing goats (and sheep, as long as the goat kid isn’t too rough or rambunctious!) and will have the ability to safely get away from others if confronted or bullied.
 Because internal parasites can be such a serious issue with goats in certain regions, and young kids do not have any immunity yet, we recommend you work with your veterinarian to come up with a plan to keep young kids safe.
-This may include fecal testing, and possibly deworming, of the new goat kid before and after their introduction to the herd and keeping them away from known high-shedders or highly contaminated pastures.
+This may include fecal testing, and possibly The act of medicating an animal to reduce or eliminate internal parasites, either prophylactically or in response to illness., of the new goat kid before and after their introduction to the herd and keeping them away from known high-shedders or highly contaminated pastures.

 When you first introduce a much younger goat to the existing herd, make sure to watch over initial interactions to ensure everyone is playing safe, and be sure to consider the personalities in the herd.
 A herd with a large, Behaviors such as chasing, cornering, biting, kicking, problematic mounting, or otherwise engaging in consistent behavior that may cause mental or physical discomfort or injury to another individual, or using these behaviors to block an individual's access to resources such as food, water, shade, shelter, or other residents. goat (especially a male) may not be the best fit for a much smaller goat kid who is still figuring things out!
 However, in the right setting, older goats (and possibly sheep) will teach a younger one how to appropriately play and establish boundaries.
 For more information on goat introductions, check out our resource here.